Community Level for Maricopa County

 Rate of New COVID-19 Hospital Admissions

-The rate of new COVID-19 hospital admissions is calculated by CDC and reported weekly on Fridays.
+The rate of new COVID-19 hospital admissions is calculated by CDC and reported weekly on Thursdays.
 This is the number of new COVID-19 hospital admissions per 100,000 people in the last weekly within the health service area that includes Maricopa County.
 For more information about how CDC calculates hospital metrics, please see CDC’s Science Brief.

 Percent of Hospital Beds Occupied by a Person with COVID-19

-The percent of inpatient staffed hospital beds that are occupied by a person with someone with COVID-19 is calculated by CDC and reported weekly on Fridays.
+The percent of inpatient staffed hospital beds that are occupied by a person with someone with COVID-19 is calculated by CDC and reported weekly on Thursdays.
 This number is the percent of inpatient staffed hospital beds occupied by someone with COVID-19 averaged over the last week within the health service area that includes Maricopa County.
 For more information about how CDC calculates hospital metrics, please see CDC’s Science Brief.

 Percent positivity is not used to determine the COVID-19 Community Level, however, it is included for reference by ZIP code, city/town, and school district.
 This is the percentage of PCR diagnostic tests confirmed positive out of all PCR tests performed in the area selected from the most recent complete week of data.